Steph-ie/pi-web-steph.html/README.md

-<A website that introduces pi>head/
+<A website that introduces pi>A website that introduces pi with games, quizes and shapes.